 For more than a half century, Jean and Phillip Earl of Reno used cluse from old maps, letters and books to hunt for and document "Mountain Picassos," distinctive figures carved into aspen trees in the high country meadows in the mountain ranges of the Great Basin.

-On June 28, join the Western Folklife Center and Jean Earl for an illustrated tour of these discoveries, carved by Basque sheepherders in the early to mid-20th Century, featured in the exhibitions, Basque Aspen Art (currently on exhibition in the Wiegand Gallery) and Mountain Picassos, Basque Arborglyphs of the Great Basin, a Nevada Touring Initiative/Traveling Exhibition Program of the Nevada Arts Council.
+On June 28, Jean Earl took the audience on an illustrated tour of these discoveries, carved by Basque sheepherders in the early to mid-20th Century, featured in the exhibitions, Basque Aspen Art (currently on exhibition in the Wiegand Gallery) and Mountain Picassos, Basque Arborglyphs of the Great Basin, a Nevada Touring Initiative/Traveling Exhibition Program of the Nevada Arts Council.
 Read more about the current exhibition.

 We thank our supporters for these events: